canaras81/GoodPractices/ABetterMindset.md

 8) Ultimately, it is in your best interest to accept responsibility for getting what you need to succeed in life.
 (1)
 9) Not realizing your own power might be the biggest assumed constraint.
 (1)
 10) Learn "to get to action", "to adapt to change", and "to learn!".
 (2)
+11) "Do not let the actions of other people to destroy your inner peace." -Dalai Lama
+12) "Happiness can exist only in acceptance." -George Orwell

 *REFERENCES*<br>
 1) One-Minute Manager and Self Leadership